 “By building a sustainable bike hub for the community, Ajo will be able to leverage this capacity to create economic growth through cycling.
 We hope to create a replicable model for other rural communities interested in embracing cycling for transportation, recreation, and as an economic driver,” said Monroy.

-The Bike Ajo Coalition members include community health workers and Ajo residents, the Ajo Chamber of Commerce, Ajo Unified School District, the Arizona Chapter of the American Planning Association, the American Public Health Association, the Desert Senita Community Health Center, the International Sonoran Desert Institute, the Pima County Department of Transportation, Pima County Parks & Recreation, the Pima County Health Department, the University of Arizona Mel and Enid Zuckerman College of Public Health, and the UA Department of Mexican American studies.
+The Bike Ajo Coalition members include community health workers and Ajo residents, the Ajo Chamber of Commerce, the Ajo Unified School District, the Arizona Chapter of the American Planning Association, the American Public Health Association, the Desert Senita Community Health Center, the International Sonoran Desert Institute, the Pima County Department of Transportation, Pima County Parks & Recreation, the Pima County Health Department, the Zuckerman College of Public Health, and the Department of Mexican American studies.